ykskb/phrag/README.md

 - **Performance in Mind:** Phrag's query resolver translates a nested object query into a single SQL query, leveraging correlated subqueries and JSON functions.
 [Load tests](docs/performance.md) have also been performed to verify it scales linear with resources without obvious bottlenecks.

 - **Customization:** Phrag comes with an [interceptor capability](#interceptor-signals) to customize behaviors of GraphQL.
 Custom functions can be configured before & after database accesses per an operation type & table.
 It can make a GraphQL service more practical with access controls, event firing and more.

+- **Practicality Checked:** Phrag was developed together with a [POC project](#poc-project) to verify its concept and practicality.
+The project leverages Phrag's full features and makes a decent example of usage.

 ## Requirements